Skip to Content

 • Make sure the folder structure is preserved

 Upload may take 10-30 minutes depending on internet speed.
-Don’t interrupt the process!
+Do not interrupt the process!

 • The .htaccess file is already included in the archive